 Although large numbers of stores continue to close at an alarmingly rapid rate, retail executives still believe that brick-and-mortar will have at least some role in the future.
-This thesis was backed at our November summit by retail figureheads such as the Chairman of Boohoo, whose company recently enjoyed a 97% jump in revenue to £579.8m ($790.20 USD) in the year to March according to the BBC.
+This thesis was backed at our upcoming Retail summit by retail figureheads such as the Chairman of Boohoo, whose company recently enjoyed a 97% jump in revenue to £579.8m ($790.20 USD) in the year to March according to the BBC.

 However, with no obvious solution to the footfall crisis in sight, retailers are increasingly turning to technology to provide the kind of experience with which a website or remote disruptor can’t compete.
 Whilst there is little debate that creating these onsite-exclusive experiences for physical visits will increase the number of people attending key locations, the progression of technology is so rapid that it risks, once again, cannibalizing its user base in the rush to deliver the best of the best to the consumer: now and at any cost.
 These risks are no more evident than in the ultra-competitive arena of modern sports.

 For decades, sports brands have balanced a precariously symbiotic relationship between onsite ticket sales and television broadcasting rights.
 Recently, with the arrival of better in-game analysis and commentary there is an accelerating danger of ticket sales’ decline, leading to the investment and implementation of state-of-the-art technology to ensure that there is never anything that could compete with your live experience of the game.